cargodog/sorcerer/README.md

 ## 📜 The Legend

 Tool allows you to:
-- **Summon apprentices** - spawn a new agent in its own container
+- **Summon agents** - spawn a new agent in its own container
-- **Command them** - send chat prompts
-- **List your domain** - list active apprentices
+- **List your domain** - list active agents
 - **Get overview** - check detailed status
 - **Kill them** - stop agent processes

-Each apprentice runs in its own isolated container, communicating through gRPC.
+Each agent runs in its own isolated container, communicating through gRPC.

 ## 🌟 Quick Start